Skip to main content

 Presentation & Design Tools

-- Use Cases: Rapid slide deck creation, AI-assisted design, prototyping, user flow and architecture illustration, building AI-enhanced websites, and brand identity creation.
+• Use Cases: Rapid slide deck creation, AI-assisted design, prototyping, user flow and architecture illustration, building AI-enhanced websites, and brand identity creation.
+Figma also has a first-party MCP connector for Claude.

 Security & Data Protection